Winchester Hustlers: History

 In 1908, the Winchester Hustlers became charter members of the Class D level Blue Grass League during the season.
 The charter members in the six–team league were the Frankfort Lawmakers, Lawrenceburg Distillers, Lexington Colts, Richmond Pioneers, Shelbyville Millers and Versailles Aristocrats, beginning league play on May 22, 1908.

 During the 1908 season, the Versailles franchise moved to Winchester, Kentucky.
 The "Hustlers" (also called the "Reds" in 1908) franchise began and ended the 1908 regular season in sixth place with a record of 22–47 playing under manager Guy Woodruff and finishing 24.5 games behind the first place Frankfort Lawmakers.

-The 1908 Blue Grass League held no playoffs and the first place Frankfort Statesmen (47–23) finished 9.0 games ahead of the 2nd place Lexington Colts (37–31) in the six–team league.
+The 1908 Blue Grass League held no playoffs and the first place Frankfort Statesmen (47–23) finished 9.0 games ahead of the second place Lexington Colts (37–31) in the six–team league.
 They were followed by the Richmond Pioneers (36–34), Lawrenceburg (33–35), Shelbyville Millers (32–37) and the Versailles Aristocrats / Winchester Reds (22–47).

 Continuing Blue Grass League play in 1909, the Winchester Hustlers won the league championship by the narrowest of margins.
-With a record of 75-44, Winchester placed first in the six–team league, playing their championship season under manager Newt Horn.
-The Hustlers finished 0.5 game ahead the second Richmond Pioneers (75-45) in the final standings.
+With a record of 75–44, Winchester placed first in the six–team league, playing their championship season under manager Newt Horn.
+The Hustlers finished 0.5 game ahead of the second-place Richmond Pioneers (75–45) in the final standings.
 The league held no playoffs.
 Winchester's Charles Burden led the Blue Grass with 25 wins.

 In 1909, Winchester pitcher Fred Toney threw a 17-inning complete game no hitter, the longest no hitter thrown in organized baseball.
 On May 10, 1909, while pitching for the Hustlers, Toney defeated the Lexington Colts in 17 innings, winning 1–0, striking out 19 batters with one walk.
 Winchester scored the game's only run on a squeeze play in the bottom of the 17th inning.

 In their third season of play, the 1910 Winchester Hustlers placed third in the final Blue Grass League standings.
-With a record of 63–59, the Hustlers, playing under managers Newt Horn and Frank Coleman, finished 10.5 games behind the first place Paris Bourbonites and 5.0 games behind the 2nd place Lexington Colts in the final standings.
+With a record of 63–59, the Hustlers, playing under managers Newt Horn and Frank Coleman, finished 10.5 games behind the first place Paris Bourbonites and 5.0 games behind the second place Lexington Colts in the final standings.
 Pitcher Fred Toney had 23 wins for Winchester, leading the league, with teammate Wese Callahan's 147 total hits also leading the circuit.